 In the 1920s, four members the Ku Klux Klan wormed their way into Anaheim’s governing council, the Anaheim Board of Trustees.
 That might sound shocking to modern readers but back then even president Woodrow Wilson campaigned for compulsory sterilization of criminals and the mentally retarded and was a eugenicist and white supremacist who normalized racial segregation and praised the film Birth of a Nation.
 That film (based on the novel, The Clansmen, written by the president’s friend Thomas Dixon) was released in 1915 and helped revive the Reconstruction Era terrorist organization.

 Birth of a Nation romanticized a secretive organization of racist terrorists who murdered and otherwise harassed black Americans from 1865 until their disbandment around 1871.
-The second incarnation of the KKK were less secretive.
+The second incarnation of the KKK was less secretive.
 They were also much more broadly popular and powerful, enjoying an estimated membership of more than three million members.
 The new KKK weren’t just racists, but self-proclaimed Christian fundamentalists, and they expanded the target of their hatred from blacks to heathens (e.g. Catholics and Jews) and sinners (e.g. bootleggers and divorcees).

-Naturally the KKK used their power to promote political conservatives and they helped elect sixteen US Senators, numerous Representatives and uncounted numbers of local officials.
+Naturally, the KKK used their power to promote political conservatives and they helped elect sixteen US Senators, numerous Representatives and uncounted numbers of local officials.
 In fact, they claimed to control 24 of the 48 state legislatures.
-In Anaheim, they added the acronym KIGY (an acronym for “Klansman, I Greet You”) to street signs as a friendly hello to fellow right wingers.
-A klan rally in Anaheim attracted 20,000 attendees.
+In Anaheim, they added the acronym KIGY (an acronym for “Klansman, I Greet You”) to street signs as a friendly hello to fellow right-wingers.
+A Klan rally in Anaheim attracted 20,000 attendees.

 Many Anaheim residents were understandably horrified.
 The USA Club formed to oppose the KKK.
-The club published the names of the four klansmen in the board of trustees as well as ten members of the police department and other city officials.
-In February, 1925, 95% of registered voters came to the polls and voted out the klansmen.
+The club published the names of the four Klansmen in the board of trustees as well as ten members of the police department and other city officials.
+In February 1925, 95% of registered voters came to the polls and voted out the klansmen.

 ORANGE COUNTY’S FIRST SKYSCRAPER

 In 1924 (when the sky was considerably lower) construction was completed Orange County’s first skyscraper, the six-story American Savings Bank of Anaheim (aka Samuel Kraemer Building).
 Its developer, Samuel Kraermer, was a rancher, farmer, and businessman who’d married Angelina Yorba, a member of the powerful, Spanish Yorba family.
 In 1919, when Union Oil Company discovered oil on his property, he went from merely being loaded to one of the wealthiest people in the state.
 He also developed Anaheim’s Angelina Hotel and fathered eight children before dying in 1937.
-His Kraemer Building, designed by local architect M. Eugene Durfee, remained the tallest building in Orange County until the 1962, when Anaheim’s eleven-story Disneyland Hotel was completed.
-The Kraemer Building suffered the the installation of mineral fiber ceiling tiles and stucco paneling in the 1970s, both of which were thankfully removed when it was restored to its former splendor in 2003.
+His Kraemer Building, designed by local architect M. Eugene Durfee, remained the tallest building in Orange County until 1962 when Anaheim’s eleven-story Disneyland Hotel was completed.
+The Kraemer Building suffered the installation of mineral fiber ceiling tiles and stucco paneling in the 1970s, both of which were thankfully removed when it was restored to its former splendor in 2003.

 PHILLIP ACKLEY STANTON HOUSE

 The Phillip Ackley Stanton House is a huge Mission Revival hacienda that was built in 1929 for Col. Philip A. Stanton.
 Stanton was an Ohio native who moved to California in 1887 and went on to serve as president of several real estate companies.
-He was at least partly responsible for the developments of Pacific City and Bay City (now Huntington Beach and Seal Beach) and of course the community of Stanton was named after him.
-He passed away in 1945 and his 700 square meters home later proved to be not just enough to one toff but an entire school — Fairmont Preparatory Academy moved in to Stanton’s old digs in 1994.
+He was at least partly responsible for the developments of Pacific City and Bay City (now Huntington Beach and Seal Beach) and of course, the community of Stanton was named after him.
+He passed away in 1945 and his 700 square meters home later proved to be not just enough to one toff but an entire school — Fairmont Preparatory Academy moved into Stanton’s old digs in 1994.

 YEARS OF DISASTER

 In the 1930s, Southern Californians were hit by a series of disaster.
-Just before the decade kicked off, the US suffered the most devastating stock market crash in the history, which helped kick off the Great Depression.
+Just before the decade kicked off, the US suffered the most devastating stock market crash in history, which helped kick off the Great Depression.
 In 1933, the 6.4 Long Beach Earthquake rocked the region, killed 120 people, and caused costly damage to many Anaheim buildings.
 In 1938, most of Anaheim was severely flooded when the Santa Ana River overflowed its banks, which lead to much of it being channelized and damned.